How can lead scoring benefit your business?

-Often, the hardest part of lead scoring is getting started, not because it’s complicated or time consuming, but because it requires some specific knowledge to kick things off.
-This section will walk you through the first steps, including the basics of reviewing data, determining ideal targets, aligning marketing with sales, and selecting scoring criteria.
+This guide will walk you through the first steps of lead scoring, including the basics of reviewing data, determining ideal targets, aligning marketing with sales, and selecting your scoring criteria.

 Advanced scoring strategies

 The revenue cycle, or “funnel,” starts with demand generation and ends with a closed deal and a new customer.
-As your lead scoring program develops, you’ll need to master revenue cycle management to keep track of sales-accepted leads (SALs), recycled leads, and service-level agreements (SLAs).
+As your lead scoring program develops, master your revenue cycle management so you can keep track of sales-accepted leads (SALs), recycled leads, and service-level agreements (SLAs).

 What do you do when your data quality is poor?
 Is it always best to sell to big companies?
-Learn about common pitfalls and misconceptions marketers face when implementing a lead scoring program.
+Learn the common pitfalls and misconceptions that marketers face when implementing a lead scoring program.